 We got engaged, I returned to Alaska to sell my house and pack my bags and moved permanently.
 Because I could.
 I knew my business would come with me, having proved that during my time in Paris.

-But it didn’t work out exactly the way I expected
+It didn’t work out exactly the way I expected

 What I didn’t realize is that in reality, I wasn’t as location-independent as I thought.